opendistro-for-elasticsearch/sql/docs/developing.rst

  Java(TM) SE Runtime Environment (build 12.0.2+10)
  Java HotSpot(TM) 64-Bit Server VM (build 12.0.2+10, mixed mode, sharing)

-Here is official instruction on how to set JAVA_HOME for different platforms: https://docs.oracle.com/cd/E19182-01/820-7851/inst_cli_jdk_javahome_t/.
+Here are the official instructions on how to set ``JAVA_HOME`` for different platforms: https://docs.oracle.com/cd/E19182-01/820-7851/inst_cli_jdk_javahome_t/.

 Elasticsearch & Kibana
 ----------------------

-For your convenience to deploy code changes when developing, it’s suggested to install Elasticsearch and Kibana on your local machine.
-You can simply download open source zip for both software and extract them to a folder.
+For convenience, we recommend installing Elasticsearch and Kibana on your local machine.
+You can download the open source ZIP for each and extract them to a folder.

-Note that Kibana is optional for the development but would be more productive to test your query.
-Alternatively you can run your query against the plugin in Elasticsearch by CURL from terminal.
+Kibana is optional, but makes it easier to test your queries.
+Alternately, you can use curl from the terminal to run queries against the plugin.

 Getting Source Code